-My research focuses on religion and politics in the United States, with an emphasis on social status and social contexts broadly defined.
+My research focuses on religion and politics in the United States, with an emphasis on social status, social contexts, and social change.
 The association between social class and religious beliefs, practices, and affiliations has been a long standing interest of mine, going back to my dissertation.
 My research also explores the changing nature of Americans’ religious and political perspectives, addressing both temporal and generational changes.
 Combining these areas of research, some of my recent work examines generational changes in the association between social class and religious and political perspectives.
 Always looking for the social influence, my work emphasizes how social contexts of various kinds—including religious congregations, social networks, and generational and temporal contexts—affect religious and political outcomes.
-Information on my publications can be found at my Google Scholars and Researchgate pages.
+Information on my publications can be found at my Google Scholar and Researchgate pages.

-I am currently working on several analyses that address associations between religious and political perspectives using secondary data sources.
+At the same time, I am continuing to use existing survey data to further explore the associations between religion and politics and the changing nature of American religion.
 This research focuses on the indirect effects of religious affiliations and beliefs on political outcomes such as party affiliation, political tolerance, and views of government spending.
 I also have a continuing project on social networks in churches.
 My colleagues and I have collected network data in three churches.
 I plan to continue this line of research with both additional churches and additional waves of data collection within the same church.
 The latter project in particular could include research opportunities for interested students.

 Religion and Social Class

 Schwadel, Philip.
 2017.
 “The Positives and Negatives of Higher Education: How the Religious Context in Adolescence Moderates the Effects of Education on Changes in Religiosity.”
 Journal for the Scientific Study of Religion 56(4):869-885.